Welcome to today's edition of the Rush 24-7 podcast.

 He's one of two people in the audience that was handed a microphone and had a chance to debate the candidates himself.

-And no, I didn't.
+No, I didn't.

 And he starts making a speech.

-And finally the audience booed the guy into silence.
+And finally, the audience booed the guy into silence.

 Then later in the night, Bill Bennett doing commentary after the debate.

-People are emailing him and saying this guy works for Hillary.
+People are emailing him and saying, this guy works for Hillary.

 And so Bennett makes this announcement.

-Anderson Cooper says we didn't know this.
+Anderson Cooper said, we didn't know this.

 And CNN says they didn't know.